I. Who is the controller and how can I contact the Data Protection Officer?

 Sharing data for error analysis

-We use Crashlytics to analyse the error behaviour of our App and to be able to resolve any errors that occur quicker.
-We can improve our App and create a more positive user experience for you as a user by using the information we gain from this.
-In exceptional cases in which personal data is sent to the USA, Google is subject to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.
-The legal basis for saving cookies is consent (Article 6 (1) (1), point (a) of the GDPR).
-Further evaluation of the data collected by Google Analytics takes place over a period of 26 months, based on Article 6 (1) (1), point (f) of the GDPR.
+We use Rollbar to analyse the error behaviour on our website and to be able to resolve any errors that occur quicker.
+We are able to use the information from this to improve our website and create a more positive user experience for you as a user.
+In exceptional cases where personal data is sent to the USA, Rollbar is subject to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.
+Further evaluation of the data collected by Rollbar takes place over a period of 26 months.
+The legal basis is Article 6 Paragraph 1 Sentence 1 Letter f of the GDPR.

-You can also find more information about this at https://www.google.de/intl/de/policies/privacy/ (General information about Google Analytics and data protection) and https://try.crashlytics.com/terms/privacy-policy.pdf (Specific information about Crashlytics).
+You can also find more information about this at https://rollbar.com/compliance/.